MarioSMB/modpack/README.md

-Compile GMQCC & copy the compiled binaries to client, menu & server folders inside esk-modpack/qcsrc Run this from a terminal in the qcsrc folder: make "$@" Copy the compiled .dat files from esk-modpack to Xonotic/data Run the game.
-Configuration files will be available for the new features soon
+Compile GMQCC & copy the compiled binaries to client, menu & server folders inside esk-modpack/qcsrc Run this from a terminal in the qcsrc folder: make "$@" Copy the compiled .dat files from esk-modpack to Xonotic/data Configuration files will be available for the new features soon